Things you mustn't miss

-3 Theatre.
-The Minerva season at Chichester Festival Theatre opens with random/generations, a double bill of plays by debbie tucker green, until June 2. random: a blistering play, told through the eyes of a young woman, explores the unbearable sense of loss felt by a family. generations: in the cradle of their South African family, Boyfriend and Girlfriend are beginning their lives together. www.cft.org.uk
+1 Theatre.
+The Minerva season at Chichester Festival Theatre opens with random/generations, a double bill of plays by debbie tucker green, May 4-June 2. random: this blistering play, told through the eyes of a young woman, explores the unbearable sense of loss felt by a family faced with a catastrophic and random act. generations: in the cradle of their South African family, Boyfriend and Girlfriend are beginning their lives together, just as Mama and Dad, and Grandad and Nana, did before them.
+Until, one by one, family members start to disappear. www.cft.org.uk

 For other stories by Phil, see: https://www.chichester.co.uk/author/Phil.Hewitt2